 NEI Depot Aircraft Division operation from Archerfield

 In February 1942, a crew from the ML-KNIL was sent to Australia to receive the aircraft from the Americans.
 The largest group of NEI personnel left in four Lockheed Lodestars from Bandung.
 The detachment consisted of 43 people including Captain Boot, 18 pilots, 7 telegraphists and 14 mechanics.
 Three arrived at Archerfield Airport on 14 and 15 of February 1942.

 En-route from Cloncurry to Archerfield, the third plane with Captain Boot onboard developed severe engine trouble on both engines and made an emergency landing in a meadow at Chinchilla Airport.
 The captain and four crew traveled by police car to Archerfield.
 The engines were repaired and a few days later the aircraft continued its flight to Archerfield.

 It soon became clear that the Dutch were fighting a losing battle and another ML-KNIL detachment departed from Java for Australia.
-This detachment, led by Major Roos, was tasked with setting up a permanent ML-KNIL organisation in Australia for the operation of the aircraft.
+This detachment, led by Major Roos, was tasked with facing that reality by setting up a permanent ML-KNIL organisation in Australia for the operation of the aircraft.

 B-25 finally arriving in Archerfield

 By late February 1942, several of the ordered aircraft were finally ready to be ferried from West Palm Beach, Florida.
 Two aircraft were damaged beyond repair at West Palm Beach and were not flown out.

 The first three B-25 Mitchells – flown via the Pacific Route – finally arrived in Archerfield on 3 March, six days before the capitulation of NEI.
 Two arrived a day later and another one on 5 March.